Let’s everyone raise a glass to toast Peru’s signature cocktail on this first Saturday of February: National Pisco Sour day.

 Neither country has a sense of humor about the issue.
 As an example, the Peruvian customs form warns “any drink with the name “pisco” that does not originate from Peru, will be confiscated.”

-Earlier this week, Peru’s National Institute for the Defense of Competition and the Protection of Intellectual Property (INDECOPI) distributed a pamphlet: Celebrate the ‘Pisco Sour Day’ with authentic Pisco.
+Last year, Peru’s National Institute for the Defense of Competition and the Protection of Intellectual Property (INDECOPI) distributed a pamphlet: Celebrate the ‘Pisco Sour Day’ with authentic Pisco.

 The recipe for the drink is a simple matter of ratios: